Mithun0017/Weather-App/README.md

 # 🌤️ Weather App Gallery

-A curated collection of **multiple weather app designs**—each offering unique UI/UX, layout, and visual style—all.
+A curated collection of **multiple weather app designs**—each offering unique UI/UX, layout, and visual style.

 ---